 Plugin Components

 By default, Plate plugins are headless, meaning all nodes will be rendered as plain text.
-Follow this guide to learn how to create and style custom components for your editor.
+This guide will show you how to create and style custom components for your editor.

 Plate UI